ocaml-flambda/flambda-backend/jane/doc/extensions/stack/pitfalls.md

-# Some Pitfalls of Local Allocations
+# Some Pitfalls of Stack Allocations

-This document outlines some common pitfalls that may come up when trying out local allocations in a new code base, as well as some suggested workarounds.
+This document outlines some common pitfalls that may come up when trying out stack allocations in a new code base, as well as some suggested workarounds.
 Over time, this list may grow (as experience discovers new things that go wrong) or shrink (as we deploy new compiler versions that ameliorate some issues).

-If you want an introduction to local allocations, see the [introduction](intro.md).
+If you want an introduction to stack allocations, see the [introduction](intro.md).

 ## Tail calls

 Many OCaml functions just happen to end in a tail call, even those that are not intentionally tail-recursive.
-To preserve the constant-space property of tail calls, the compiler applies special rules around local allocations in tail calls (see [the reference](./reference.md)).
+To preserve the constant-space property of tail calls, the compiler applies special rules around locality in tail calls (see [the reference](./reference.md)).

 If this causes a problem for calls that just happen to be in tail